zikriyeurkmezcengiz/ai-agents-for-beginners/06-building-trustworthy-agents/README.md

 # Building Trustworty AI Agents

 ## Introduction

 This lesson will cover:

 - How to build and deploy safe and effective AI Agents
-- Important security considerations when developing AI Agents
+- Important security considerations when developing AI Agents.
-- How to maintain data and user privacy when developing AI Agents
+- How to maintain data and user privacy when developing AI Agents.

 ## Learning Goals

 After completing this lesson you will know how to:

 - Identify and mitigate risks when creating AI Agents.
 - Implement security measures to ensure that data and access are properly managed.
 - Create AI Agents that maintain data privacy and provide a quality user experience.

 ## Safety

 Let's first look at building safe agentic applications.
 Safety means that the AI agent performs as designed.
 As builders of agentic applications, we have methods and tools to maximize safety:

 ### Building a Meta Prompting System

  If you have ever built an AI application using Large Language Models (LLMs), you know the importance of designing a robust system prompt or system message.
 These prompts establish the meta rules, instructions, and guidelines for how the LLM will interact with the user and data.

 For AI Agents, the system prompt is even more important as the AI Agents will need highly specific instructions to complete the tasks we have designed for them.